 - It only takes a few days to get a new phone through the insurance program.
-It is shipped next day delivery.
-Very nice!
+Replacements are typically shipped via next-day delivery.

-- I had no problem replacing my new phone, but for an older model, upgrade or replacement may make more sense than insurance.
+- I had no problem replacing my new phone, but for an older model, an upgrade may make more sense than a replacement.
 Asurion insurance doesn’t guarantee you a new phone of the same model; you may get a refurbished one, or “different equipment of like kind and quality.”

 How I Replaced the Brand-New Phone I Broke

-The next morning I ran to the AT&T store to get a replacement, but they were swamped and said they couldn't help me.
+The next morning, I ran to the AT&T store to get a replacement, but they were swamped and said they couldn't help me with filing a claim.
 I had to call the AT&T phone insurance number since I had purchased their insurance policy (it's actually ACCC Insurance company).

-The strange thing is; I never purchase cell phone insurance because I think it's a bad deal for consumers.
-But last summer I saw how easily a phone can get destroyed with a little water.
+The strange thing is that I never purchase cell phone insurance because I think it's a bad deal for consumers.
+But last summer I saw how easily a phone could get destroyed with a little water damage.
 This poor girl had saved up her money to buy an iPhone.
 On the houseboat, she set it next to a sink to recharge.
-Then a kid washing his hands in the sink splashed a little water on the iPhone and fried it.
-She didn't have insurance.
+A kid washing his hands in the sink splashed a little water on the iPhone and fried it, and she didn't have insurance.
 After seeing how her phone was destroyed by a little water, I tacked insurance onto my plan.
-It didn’t occur to me then that it would cover a cracked screen.
+It didn’t occur to me then that it would cover cracked-screen damage.